andrzimin72/casino-roulette-dapp/README.md

 After placing a bet using wager, the user must later call spin to resolve the bet using a pseudo-random number generator based on blockhashes.

 A secure Ethereum-based roulette game using: Solidity, Chainlink VRF, React + Ethers.js frontend.

 Enums and Structs: BetType defines the type of bet.
 Bet stores all details about a placed bet.

 Constants and Storage: There are 38 pockets in American roulette: 0, 00 (-1), and 1–36.
 Colors are mapped via a storage mapping instead of a constant due to Solidity limitations at the time.

 Events: Used to notify off-chain applications when a bet is placed or resolved.

 Functions:
 Constructor.
 Sets up color mappings for red numbers.
 Black is assumed to be default (0).
-Place Bet: Accepts ether for a bet.
+Place Bet.
+Accepts ether for a bet.
 Validates the input based on the bet type.
-Resolve Bet: Uses blockhash(bet.block) to generate pseudo-randomness.
+Resolve Bet.
+Uses blockhash(bet.block) to generate pseudo-randomness.
 Pays out if the bet wins.
 Deletes the bet after resolution.
-Helper Functions: Allows depositing funds into the contract.
+Helper Functions.
+Allows depositing funds into the contract.
 Allows the owner to destroy the contract and reclaim funds.

 Security and Design Issues: